 Natural Wax.
 Elite-300 soya pillar blend wax is beaded and extremely easy to use, colouring better than most soya waxes.
-Not ideal for wax melts due to lower fragrance loading properties.
+Ideal for wax melts due up to 10% loading.
 Melting point 55°C, pour at 68°C to 75°C.

 Keep to the heating guidelines to avoid discolouration and the need for additional pours.
 Cooler wax shrinks less

 Never heat wax using a direct heat source, superheated wax is flammable